Here's the truth about how I got started writing web copy for the personal development space, specifically for life coaches:

 Who just happens to be a kickass copywriter.

-Who better to write content for the industry?
+Who better to write for the industry?

+You transform the world with your presence.
+I do it with a pen (MacBook Pro didn't pack the same punch).
 You’re at your best when you’re interacting and engaging with your clients.
 And I’m at mine when I’m writing.
 I’ve got the background, the passion, the knowledge and skills to connect problems with solutions.